What Goes Around

 Maximus looked Marcus up and down.
 “You have no idea why you’re here, do you?”

 “I await the Emperor’s instruction,” Marcus responded.
 His father had always told him never to provide an answer when a police officer asked, ‘Do you know why I pulled you over?’
-He wasn’t about to provide the terrifying man opposite with any confessions prior to hearing the charge against him.
+He wasn’t about to give the terrifying man opposite any confessions before hearing the charge against him.

 Maximus chuckled.
 “A politic answer, Marcus.
 You may have enough political savvy to save yourself.”